ON THE PSYCHOLOGY OF

 So, do not be disheartened and join a group of your liking.
 After all people who marry also see wrecked marriages all around them, yet go ahead intent on a happy union in mutual trust, without regard to the outcome.

 Involvement with other people will lead to personal growth if the consequences are anticipated.
 The more one stands on one's own feet the more benefit will arise from cooperating with others.
 It should be borne in mind that the saying "It is better to give, than to receive" is not merely a moral precept.
 (Read my precepts for living)

-Please remember that there are hundreds of movements and that it has not been my intention to summarize them all, or to level any form of criticism at one of them.
-Indicating the psychological mechanisms operative in some, or all of them, has been my main theme.
+Please remember that there are hundreds of movements and that it has not been my intention to summarize, or to level any form of criticism at one of them.
+Pointing at the psychological mechanisms operative in some, or all of them, has been my main theme.

 On a separate page I have gone into the mysterious presence-phenomenon arising between people who meet in harmony.